-Supply Chain Management is a part of a business or an initiative of an organization that ensures goods, services or product gets to customers in the easiest way possible.
-Supply Chain Management also known as SCM importantly notes how their customers’ need commensurate with what they have or can offer.
+Supply Chain Management is part of an organisation’s business or initiative that ensures goods, services, or products deliver to customers easily.
+Supply Chain Management, also known as SCM, notes how their customers’ needs are commensurate with what they offer or can offer.

 Importance of Supply Chain Management

-Retailers and manufacturers rely directly on Supply Chain Management to have a reduced operating cost.
+Retailers and manufacturers rely directly on Supply Chain Management to reduce operating costs.
 Retailers bank on a company’s SCM to sell their products and services.
-The business world has become highly competitive and retailers can’t afford to lose a customer.
+The business world has become highly competitive, and retailers can’t afford to lose a customer.
 Right SCM boosts sales.

-The same is applicable for manufacturers too.
-Dell computers were known to take orders from customers or retailers worldwide, build their specifications and send directly to them.
-This, an initiative of Supply Chain Management saved more million dollars.
-Dell didn’t have computers lying without use and retailers had no computers lying in warehouses without being sold.
+The same applies to manufacturers too.
+Dell computers took orders from customers and retailers worldwide, building their specifications and sending the products to them.
+Supply Chain Management saved more than 10 million dollars.
+Dell didn’t have computers lying without use and retailers had no computers lying in warehouses.

-With a SCM, both sides of market do more.
+With an SCM, both sides of the market do more.

-A business or organization’s sole purpose is to meet customers’ needs.
+A business or organisation’s sole purpose is to meet customers’ needs.
 Supply Chain Management manages customer service to ensure demands are met.
-When a call is placed to your organization about a product, customer service reaches out to SCM to ask or investigate what customers want.
+When a call is placed to your organisation about a product, customer service reaches out to SCM to ask or investigate what customers want.
 Customer service 24/7 accessibility is partly dependent on Supply Chain Management.
-SCM ensures right delivery, on time delivery and right delivery
+SCM ensures proper and on-time delivery.

-Supply Chain Management on the request of customers and high competitive market increase the quality of products.
+Supply Chain Management increases product quality at customers’ request and in a highly competitive market.
 They believe services and products must be durable and reliable.

 MBA in Supply Chain Management